tacman/mailtrap/sfcasts/inky-foundation.md

 I'll open `email.css` and paste in some custom CSS for our email.

 Now we need to improve our HTML.
 But weird news!
-Most ofd the things we use for styling websites don't work in emails.
+Most of the things we use for styling websites don't work in emails.
 For example, we can't use Flexbox or Grid.
 Instead, we need to use tables for layout.
 Tables!
 Tables, inside tables, inside tables.
 Gross!